CONFERENCE AWARDS AND TRAVEL GRANTS

 The Society for Marine Mammalogy provides conference support for a limited number of scientific colleagues who are full-time principal investigators (PIs) employed by governments, universities or other organizations in countries where scientists have less access to research funds.

-The Low Income Country Travel Grant application window for the SMM 2021 conference is now closed.
-If you have any questions about applying for a travel grant in 2021, contact: Lucy Keith Diagne Chair, International Relations Committee.
-Email: international@marinemammalscience.org
+If you have any questions about applying for a travel grant, please contact: Lucy Keith Diagne Chair, International Relations Committee (international@marinemammalscience.org).

-STUDENT AWARDS
+STUDENT TRAVEL GRANTS AND REGIONAL AWARDS

-STUDENT AWARDS
+STUDENT REGIONAL AWARDS

 • Scientific impact, e.g., do we know something now that we did not know before

-• Scientific content, e.g., contains sound logical arguments
+• Scientific content, e.g., contains sound logical arguments.

-• Sensory Impact, e.g., design, imagery, audio; good balance of composition?
+• Sensory Impact, e.g.,design, imagery, audio; good balance of composition?

 OTHER ELIGIBLE AWARDS